1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

 There's a PCB located at the printhead where the electronic components (e.g. thermistor, cartridge heater, ABL sensor etc.) are connected to which I call (for the sake of simplicity) "breakout board".
 The more 'formal' name for this is "Hot End Nozzle Adapter Board Breakout Module" - so I'll stick with "breakout board".. ;)

+The board's version is v1.0.1 - it's *not* the same as the one being used at the printhead of the Kobra 2 and the Kobra 2 Neo!

 ![Breakout board](../assets/images/head_K2Pro_distri-pcb_labeled_web.jpg)

 The following picture shows this breakout board from a slightly different angles, so that you can see the labels at the wires and the plugs and connectors a bit better.